HaseeyaF/frontend-webdev-practices/README.md

 This repository contains *small projects* to practice *HTML, CSS, and JavaScript*.
 Each project is beginner-friendly and covers different web development concepts.

+I would like to express my sincere gratitude to **Udemy** for providing excellent practical guidance on **HTML, CSS, and JavaScript** projects.

+The structured lessons, real-world examples, and hands-on projects have significantly enhanced my web development skills.
+The clear explanations and well-organized course content made learning both engaging and effective.

+Thank you, **Udemy**, for making learning accessible and practical! 🚀

+👨‍💻 Happy Coding!

 ## 📌 Table of Contents
 |📂 Project Name |
 |-------------|